personalmountains/CustomTabNames/README.md

 These variables can be used in the template:

 #### `ProjectName`
 Name of the project that owns the document.
+Can be empty if the option to ignore single projects is enabled.

 #### `ParentDir`
-Name of the parent directory of the document.
-Can be empty.
+Name of the parent directory of the document, includes a terminating `/` if not empty.

 #### `Filename`
 Filename of the document.

 #### `FullPath`
-Full, absolute path of the document.
+Full path of the document.

 #### `FilterPath`
 All the parent filters ("folders") for the document are joined, separated with `/`.
 This does not include the project name, nor the filename.
-Can be empty.
+Ends with a `/` if not empty.
+Can be empty if the file is directly a child of a project.

 #### `ParentFilter`
 Parent filter of the document.
-Can be empty.
+Ends with a `/` if not empty.
+Can be empty if the file is directly a child of a project.

 ## Options
 Options are under the item 'CustomTabNames' in the Options dialog.